apache/airflow/docs/apache-airflow/howto/variable.rst

     # To use JSON, store them as JSON strings
     export AIRFLOW_VAR_FOO_BAZ='{"hello":"world"}'

-You can use them in your DAGs as:
+You can use them in your Dags as:

 .. code-block:: python